Welcome to Highworth Warneford School

 Each lesson is an hour long and you have five lessons each day, moving from room to room – you’ll soon get used to this.

-From Year 8, some of you will have the opportunity to do German and you get to choose option subjects higher up the school!
+From Year 8, some of you might have the opportunity to do German and you get to choose option subjects higher up the school!

 Q/ Do I get put into set groups?

 You will be put into an ability group for Maths from Year 7 based on information from your primary school.
 There is some movement during the year to make sure you are in the correct class and can make the best progress.
-English and Science set from Year 8 onwards.
+Some other subjects set from Year 8 onwards.

 It depends on the year group and the subject.
 In Year 7, most classes would have around 27-28 students but there are fewer in subjects like DT, where classes are smaller to allow for lots of practical activities to take place safely.